tmichniewski/MiniSpark/README.md

 df ++ castToDataset ++ splitter ++ aggregator
 ```

-Please notice that in this example we explicitly definef the types of particular
+Please notice that in this example we explicitly definef the types of particular functions while there is no such
-functions while there is no such possibility is the stanard Spark
+possibility is the standard Spark approach.
-approach.
 Alternativelly we could also skip the types and use Scala type inferrence
 mechanism:

 ```scala